jarv-is-it/docwire-docker-api/README.md

 # Description

-A Docker image that exposes docwire through a simple REST API
+A Docker image that exposes DocWire through a simple REST API

 # Building